 Clomiphene should not be given to women who are pregnant because, theoretically, it may cause genital birth defects.

+Letrozole is an aromatase inhibitor that may be used instead of clomiphene.
+Letrozole has a much shorter half-life in plasma than clomiphene.
 Evidence indicates that in obese women with PCOS, letrozole (an aromatase inhibitor) is more likely to induce ovulation than clomiphene (1 Treatment references Ovulatory dysfunction is abnormal, irregular (with ≤ 9 menses/year), or absent ovulation.
 Menses are often irregular or absent.
-Diagnosis is often possible by history or can be confirmed by... read more ).
-Recent data indicate that this effect may also occur in thin women with PCOS.
+Diagnosis is often possible by menstrual history or can be confirmed... read more ).
+Data indicate that this effect may also occur in thin women with PCOS.
 No evidence indicates that letrozole is more effective than clomiphene for causes of anovulation other than PCOS.
-Letrozole has a much shorter half-life than clomiphene.

 The most common adverse effects of letrozole are fatigue and dizziness.